People Plants & Place

 Learn about the richly diverse history and culture of the Indigenous in Sydney by taking an Aboriginal Heritage Tour with an Aboriginal Guide.
-The unique tour occurs every Friday at 10 am except on Good Friday.
+The unique tour occurs every Wednesday, Friday and Saturday at 10am except on public holidays.
 Book now!

 The Australian Botanic Garden Mount Annan

 Yandel’ora is the name the Dharawal people gave to Mount Annan, meaning ‘place of peace between peoples’.
 Acknowledging the Stolen Generations has been a focal issue for Aboriginal Reconciliation in Australia, and a memorial recognising this event is found in the Australian Botanic Garden.

 The Stolen Generations Memorial was planned in 1999 between n the NSW Stolen Generations Committee, the Botanic Gardens Trust and Link Up NSW.
 Experience the memorial as a journey of healing and reflection, as you walk through the tranquil Cumberland Plain Woodland,leading to a peaceful meeting place with water and a sandstone sculptural centrepiece.

 See and taste seasonal native fruits when visiting the circular garden located within the Australian Botanic Garden.
 You can also learn about bush foods and find out about plants that are important to Dharawal people.